Skip to content

-Registered (associate) nutritionists and dietitians guide clients using the 10 principles of IE. These help you by cultivating or removing challenges to body awareness which have been upheld by the multi-billion-dollar diet and weight loss industry and sadly been intertwined into health messaging.
+Registered (associate) nutritionists and dietitians guide clients using the 10 principles of IE. These help by cultivating or removing challenges to body awareness which have been upheld by the multi-billion-dollar diet and weight loss industry and sadly, have been intertwined into public health messaging.

-One study by study by Jake Linardo and Sarah Mitchell showed that intuitive eating predicted lower prevalence of disordered eating behaviours and body image concerns (hang-ups over weight, body shape, reasons for exercise), in comparison to rigid dietary control which presents inflexible rules about what, when and how much to eat (external cues).
-While intuitive eaters were also more likely to experience body appreciation, rigid dieting was a consistent predictor of disordered eating and negative body image.
+A study by Jake Linardo and Sarah Mitchell showed that practising intuitive eating can lead to a lower risk of disordered eating behaviours and body image concerns (hang-ups about weight, body shape, reasons for exercise), in comparison to rigid dietary control (rules about what, when and how much to eat – external cues).
+Intuitive eaters were also more likely to experience body appreciation, unlike their counterparts following rigid dieting that consistently predicted disordered eating and negative body image.

-Not exactly, but I can understand where the confusion may come about since intuitive eating includes mindful eating.
-Mindful eating is a process of intentionally paying attention to your actual eating experience without judgment.
-Both approaches don’t promote specific eating patterns (diets) but empower persons to reconnect with their inner cues to make decisions around eating and fully engage with the experience.
+Not exactly, and it makes sense why you may think it is.
+Some of the principles of Intuitive eating promotes mindful eating.
+Mindful Eating is a Buddhist practice of intentionally paying attention to your eating experience without judgment.
+Neither approach promotes specific eating patterns (diets), yet empowers you to reconnect with your inner cues to make decisions around eating and fully engage with the experience.

 10 Principles of Intuitive Eating